yonkov/team-members-block/README.md

 ### React / Typescript
 This plugin uses typeScript with react.js to create a custom Gutenberg block.
 This is done to minimize potential errors and improve the project's predictability.
 No 3-rd party libraries are used for the output of the custom block.
 The overlay modal is a css-only solution - no js is used.
+### Tests
+Frontend Tests using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ### Composer
 The plugin supports Composer and uses the following composer dependencies: